 On June 29, 2022, QGM prepared a Proposal of $10,195 and 90-day Schedule for engineer/landscape drawings to rework the existing plans to reflect the new mural and to add new lettering “Welcome to” and “Immokalee My Home” for the Welcome Sign to reflect the new community supported design.

 A Notice to Proceed was issued on August 4, 2022.
 There is no water at the site.
 A Change Order in the amount of $2,622 was processed as additional services QGM to secure a FDOT permit for a directional bore crossing SR29 to bring water to an irrigation meter at the site.
-Change Order #2 for an additional 90 days was approved due to the upcoming holiday and uncertainty of how much longer Immokalee Water & Sewer District and FDOT may need to process and release the utility permit for the FDOT directional bore application submitted by QGM on 10.28.22.
-QGM is finalizing the construction plans.
+Change Order #2 for an additional 90 days was approved due to the upcoming holiday and uncertainty of how much longer Immokalee Water & Sewer District and FDOT may need to process and release the utility permit for the FDOT directional bore application submitted by QGM on October 28, 2022.
+QGM incorporated FDOT and Immokalee Water and Sewer District’s comments into the final plan.

 In 2018, the MSTU board approved two monument designs from Q. Grady Minor & Associates, P.A. for monuments located at the Farm Workers Village entrance (Panther Crossing) on SR 29 and on the corner of South 1st and East Eustis Avenue located across the Seminole Casino Hotel Immokalee.
 In late 2019, Lykins Signtek was awarded the construction contract to do repairs to the monument located on SR29 and New Market Road, replace the monument located on South 1st Street and East Eustis Avenue.